schneiderandre/popping/README.md

 ## Are you interested in some Classes?

 Great!
-Just tell me in what parts of the project you are interested in and I will create a library and release it as a [CocoaPod](http://cocoapods.org).
+Just let me know what classes you'd like to use and I will create a library and release it as a [CocoaPod](http://cocoapods.org).

 ## Contact